 Unpredictable results will occur if firmware update is attempted during Host computer and Disk Array activity.
-All activity to the
+All activity to the controller should be stopped before updating firmware.

 2. Press " Y " to download the new firmware and press " Y " again to confirm the Update.